casics/spiral/README.md

 | Samurai                | frequency-based algorithm published in the literature                                                                   |
 | Ronin                  | complex frequency-based algorithm originally based on Samurai but greatly extended                                      |

 The following table illustrates the behavior of the simpler splitters.
-The behavior of Ronin is discussed in the next section.

 | Input string   | pure camel  | safe simple| simple      | elementary   | heuristic  |
 |----------------|-------------|------------|-------------|--------------|------------|